braz96/skin.mimic/readme.md

 ***
+**2.1.1**
+- Added support for SimplePlaylists addon.
+- Fixed LowList view for video/music addons, added it for picture addons.

+***
 **2.1.0**
 - Added two new home layouts: top menu and vertical menu.
 - Added support for series recording with pvr.wmc.